|

 exhibit compassion and Gods love for all people.

-say to God, our heavenly Father, I have finished the work.
+not say to God, our heavenly Father, I have finished the work.

 He said, I have finished the work You gave me to do.